Cellulose and Citric Acid

 The cellulose and citric acid matrix contained in Plenity capsules are not systemically absorbed.

 An increased risk of adverse maternal and fetal outcomes is associated with obesity.
 However, moderate weight gain based on prepregnancy BMI is required for positive fetal outcomes.
-Therefore, medications for weight loss therapy are not recommended at conception or during pregnancy (ACOG 156 2015; Stang 2016).
+Therefore, medications for weight loss therapy are not recommended during pregnancy (ACOG 156 2015; Stang 2016).
 Use of this product is contraindicated in pregnant females.

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.